KastnerRG/Read_the_docs/docs/project2.5.rst

 ------
 Again, the final task integrates the phase detector onto a PYNQ.
 Implement the receiver design on the board.
 This process is mostly similar to :doc:`Lab 2b: Axistream Multiple DMAs<axidma2>`, but you will need to modify your HLS code for the streaming interface.

+You will need to specify the axis_t struct like we did in Lab 2b, which contains a float (data) and an int (last).

+When streaming the output structs, the last bit should be set to 1 for the last struct to be streamed, indicating end of stream.
+You may need to explicitly set the other last bits to 0, otherwise your stream may terminate early and without warning.

 You also should see these outputs:

 .. code-block:: c++